ImanAdhikary/2nd-Task/README.md

    3. Plotted the histogram for all numeric columns.

    4. Done the Box plot of 'Fare' and 'Age'.
+Calculated the no of outliers present in 'Age' and 'Fare'.

    5. Done the Pairplot for feature relationship.